Internet Governance Forum: Secretariat

 The Secretariat, based in the United Nations Office in Geneva, assists and coordinates the work of the Multistakeholder Advisory Group (MAG).
 The Secretariat also hosts internships and fellowships.
-The Secretariat's Executive Coordinator position is currently vacant.
-Chengetai Masango is IGF Programme and Technology Manager.
+Chengetai Masango is the Secretariat's Head of Office.
 Until 31 January 2011 the IGF Secretariat was headed by Executive Coordinator Markus Kummer.
 Kummer was also Executive Coordinator of the Secretariat of the UN Working Group on Internet Governance (WGIG).
-On 1 February 2011 he joined the Internet Society as its Vice President for Public Policy.
+On 1 February 2011 he joined the Internet Society as its vice president for Public Policy.

-Activities at the IGF
+Activities

 The following activities take place during IGF meetings: Main or focus sessions, Workshops, Dynamic Coalition meetings, Best Practice Forums, Side meetings, Host Country Sessions, 'Flash' Sessions, Open Forums, Inter-regional dialogue sessions, Newcomers track sessions, Lightning sessions, Unconference sessions, Pre-events, and the IGF Village.